 - The current (1.50) Backup Tool version can produce backup of size 2Gb or less.
 If you expect

 that the compressed size of the project's files may exceed this limit, separate the

 project to two or more projects.
 We're working on loosing from this limitation.

 - As the Backup Tool produces zip-format backups, all the project's included files should be on a

 single disk.
 Zip files can't store drive info.
 So if you ignore this limitation and back

 up together the files which are originally on other drives, you'll have a problem when

 restoring the files.
-The ABE (and any zip utility as well) will extract all the files into
+The Backup Tool (and any zip utility as well) will extract all the files into

 one folder, and you'll have to find which of the extracted files belongs to which of the